Zhong-Lab-UCSD/PROPERseqTools/README.md

--d     |Float, odds ratio cutoff used to identify protein-protein interactions, default=1 -p     |Float, false discovery rate cutoff used to identify protein-protein interactions, default=0.05 -c     |Float, read count cutoff coefficient used to identify protein-protein interactions, default=4 -t     |Int, Number of working threads, default=2
+-d     |Float, odds ratio cutoff used to identify protein-protein interactions, default=1 -p     |Float, false discovery rate cutoff used to identify protein-protein interactions, default=0.05 -c     |Float, read count cutoff coefficient used to identify protein-protein interactions, default=4 -j     |String, Job ID to be prepended to the output files and directories, optional, default=PROPERseq" -t     |Int, Number of working threads, default=2
 -r     |Char, (T or F), removal of intermediate files or not, default=T -h     |Print usage message"